drewcook/truffle-greeter/README.md

 ## Dependencies

 Some projects use dependencies, including [OpenZeppelin](https://openzeppelin.com/) as a source for smart contract inheritance, and therefore would need to be installed prior to working with the project.
 Each project maintains their own `package.json` and dependencies.

-Install them with NPM.
+Install them with NPM:

 ```bash
 npm install